briannelsondesign/ccsclays_scoring/README.md

 Leagues are made up of teams.
 Teams are made up of shooters.
 A shooter can be on more than one team, but only one team per sport.

+In a given season, each team consists of 4-6 shooters, and each season consists of a number of weeks.
+Each week, a shooter files a score.
+A handicap is calculated by some weird-ass formula, so I have to get that figured out first.

 ## Sport